mspnp/performance-optimization/NoCache/docs/NoCaching.md

 ----------

 **Note:** Lack of caching sometimes acts as a natural regulator of throughput, and once this restriction is relaxed the increasing volume of traffic that a web site can support by using caching might result in the system being overwhelmed.
-This is typified by the system returning a large number of HTTP 403 (Forbidden) and HTTP 503 (Service Unavailable) messages, indicating that the web site hosting the service was temporarily unavailable.
+This is typified by the system returning a large number of HTTP 503 (Service Unavailable) messages, indicating that the web site hosting the service is temporarily unavailable due to the volume of work being processed.
 This is a common concern; increasing the potential throughput of the application can require that the infrastructure on which the application runs be scaled to handle the additional load.

 ----------